Research.

 post-image

-We use a survey experiment to study how people select, acquire and process information.
-Strikingly, making information cheaper does not decrease the dispersion of expectations.
-We provide a model of information acquisition and processing that explains why.
+We conduct a survey experiment to examine how people select, acquire, and process information.
+Surprisingly, reducing the cost of information does not reduce the dispersion of expectations.
+We propose a model of information acquisition and processing to explain this phenomenon.

 Fuster, A.; Perez-Truglia, R.; Wiederholt, M. and Zafar, B. (2022).
 Expectations with Endogenous Information Acquisition: An Experimental Investigation.
 Review of Economics and Statistics, Vol. 104 (5), pp. 1059–1078.